 - (A) As Principal or Accessory Use.
 The use is permitted as a principal use in the zoning districts indicated in Article 3 Section 3.12 Permitted Uses, and as an accessory use for internal service (care provided by an employer to its employees) - (B) Indoor Space.
 At least forty-five (45) square feet of inside space shall be provided for each child (based on permitted capacity). - (C) Medical Care.
-Sufficient medical and nursing coverage with due regard to communicable disease control shall be provided and approved by the State. - (D) Licensing.
-Licensing by the State is required.
+Sufficient medical and nursing coverage with due regard to communicable disease control shall be provided and approved by the State. - (D) Licensing requirements shall follow those of the North Carolina Division of Child Development at the time of permit application to the Town of Kernersville.